-The NLGJA Journalists Toolbox is designed primarily to assist journalists who don’t normally cover the LGBT community.
+The Journalists LGBTQ+ Toolkit is designed primarily to assist journalists who don’t normally cover the LGBTQ community.

-The advice is drawn from outside media experts and our own members who are professional journalists for both mainstream media and the LGBT press.
-We also offer story ideas and new ways of thinking for reporters who are experienced in covering LGBT life.
+The advice is drawn from outside media experts and our own members who are professional journalists for both mainstream media and the LGBTQ press.
+We also offer story ideas and new ways of thinking for reporters who are experienced in covering LGBTQ life.

 “When is a Crime Hateful?
 Covering Bias Attacks in America” offers tips on how journalists can improve coverage of LGBT-related hate crimes.